 The Association for the Study of Literature and Environment (ASLE) and The Association for Environmental Studies and Sciences (AESS) are excited to announce that they will hold their next conference jointly in Portland, Oregon on July 9-12, 2023 at the Oregon Convention Center.
 The theme of the conference will be “Reclaiming the Commons.”
 This event will offer opportunities for interdisciplinary collaboration, networking and professional development with a variety of sessions sponsored by both organizations.
-Call for proposals from ASLE is below, and will be issued soon from AESS, and registration will open in early 2023.
-Details can be found on the respective websites: aessconference.org and asle.org/conference/biennial-conference/.
+Call for proposals from ASLE is below, and from AESS at https://aessconference.org/proposals/, and registration will open in early 2023.
+More details can also be found at aessconference.org/ and asle.org/conference/biennial-conference/.

 Call for ProposalsDownload as PDF

 Update: the submission deadline has been extended to 11:59pm PST on January 10, 2023.

 Conference Theme: Reclaiming the Commons

 In light of the increased biological and political vulnerabilities of our times, the environmental humanities seek to reassess what it means to care for the commons and how the commons are conceptualized—whether it be terrestrial, aquatic, atmospheric or sociocultural.
 We are faced with the challenge to renew the bonds of community and to inspire the affections of care that can move us beyond the insulation and fragmentation of the present.
 How might we restore attention to the commons?
 How can we take full advantage of a deeper self-examination and rekindling of affections for place that has been facilitated ironically by the pandemic?
 How might individual and planetary vulnerabilities transform into opportunities for collective strength?
 And in ongoing colonial settings, how can the commons be reconfigured as a decolonial project, that takes into account the widespread historical exclusion and dispossession of Indigenous groups and often unequal access to postcolonial commons?